Metastable states, quasi-stationary distributions and soft measures: Metastability after Lebowitz and Penrose

-In the present work we will essentially build on the ideas of four different papers:~\cite{LP} for the formulation of the problem,~\cite{CGOV} for the focus on exponential laws,~\cite{BEGK1} for the introduction of potential theoretic techniques in the metastability field to get sharp estimates on some mean hitting times, and Miclo's work~\cite{M} where some concepts of local equilibrium, and ``hitting times'' of such equilibriums, are introduced.
-As far as this last paper is concerned, it will only work as a source of inspiration: we will not require a full spectrum knowledge, and we will not introduce any notion of a starting point depending local equilibrium.
+In the present work we will essentially build on the ideas of four different papers:~\cite{LP} for the formulation of the problem,~\cite{CGOV} for the focus on exponential laws,~\cite{BEGK1} for the introduction of potential-theoretic techniques in the metastability field to get sharp estimates on some mean hitting times, and Miclo's work~\cite{Mi1} where some concepts of local equilibrium, and ``hitting times'' of such equilibriums, are introduced.
+As far as this last paper is concerned, it will only work as a source of inspiration: we will not require a full spectrum knowledge, and we will not introduce any notion of dependence of a local equilibrium on the initial condition.
 Finally, we note that the idea of considering quasi-stationary measures as metastable states was already contemplated in~\cite{HMS}.
 Even though some of our results echo some of~\cite{HMS}, we were not able to make any clear comparison, essentially because of the much more analytical point of view of~\cite{HMS} and the many hypotheses introduced in the results of~\cite{HMS}.
-We note that, on the one hand,~\cite{HMS} deals with a much more general setup than ours since the authors consider non-reversible Markov processes on a continuous configuration space, while we look at reversible Markov processes on finite configuration space.
-However, the reason why we assume reversibility is to be able to use potential theoretic results to get sharp estimates on mean times via variational principles, a question that is not considered in~\cite{HMS}.
+We note that~\cite{HMS} deals with a much more general setup than ours since the authors consider non-reversible Markov processes on a continuous configuration space, while we look at reversible Markov processes on finite configuration space.
+However, the reason why we assume reversibility is to be able to use potential-theoretic results to get sharp estimates on mean times via variational principles, a question that is not considered in~\cite{HMS}.